Blessings

 Genesis 25:27, Jasher 26:17, Jubilees 19:13-14

-And the boys grew up to their 15th year, and they came among the society of men.
-Esau was a designing and deceitful man, and an expert hunter in the field, and Jacob was a smooth man perfect and wise, dwelling in tents, feeding flocks, and learning the instructions of the Lord and the commands of his father and mother.
-And the youths grew, and Jacob learned to write; but Esau did not learn, for he was a man of the field and a hunter, and he learned war, and all his deeds were fierce.
+The boys grew up and, by the time they were 15, they joined the community of men.
+Esau became a cunning and deceitful man, a skilled hunter in the fields.
+Jacob, on the other hand, was a gentle man—honest and wise—living in tents, tending flocks, and learning the teachings of the Lord and the instructions of his father and mother.
+As they matured, Jacob learned to write, but Esau did not.
+Esau was a man of the outdoors, a hunter trained in warfare, and his ways were harsh.

 Rising Action